Sleep Hygiene

 Here are my rules for controlling dysregulating stimuli in life.
 This

-can help with anxiety, depression, sleeplessness, and other issues.
+can help with anxiety, depression, insomnia, and other issues.

 dopamine swings which can drive compulsive and self-destructive behavior.
-Very potent stimuli of any kind do this.
-These include, extremely
+Potent stimuli of this kind includes extremely

 avoid this cycle, try to follow these rules: